IPH-Technologies-Pvt-Ltd/Feed-View-UI-iOS/README.md

-# User Profile UI - Swift
+# Feed View UI - Swift

 This project is a user profile UI implemented in Swift.
 It provides a visually appealing interface to display user information and can serve as a starting point for building user profile screens in iOS applications.